w2u2u/w2u2u/README.md

 ---

-> You can't control the wind, but you can adjust your sails.
+> The limits of my language mean the limits of my world.